brandon-kohn/simulation_toolkit/stk/stk/thread/stk_multithread.md

 ```
 ###### Notes on use:

-The iterators returned via the skiplist interface are thread-safe in the sense that the underlying nodes to which the iterator refers will not be deleted while the iterator exists.
+The iterators returned via the skiplist interface are thread-safe in the sense that the underlying nodes to which the iterator refers will not be deleted until `quiesce()` is called.
 No guarantees are made about iterator traversals in the presence of writers to the skiplist.
 Adding new elements to the skiplist should be fine.
-Erasing elements may cause iteration traversals to terminate prematurely.
+Erasing elements may cause iteration traversals to terminate prematurely or possibly crash.

 The actual data held by the iterators is not guaranteed to be thread-safe to access.
 Users must handle synchronization when modifying the data in the skiplist.